mahboube74/MLIR_Tasks/README.md

 Second solution:
+The vecvec function computes the dot product of vectors %A and %B, storing the result in %C. It uses a reduction loop to multiply corresponding elements, sum them, and store the result. mlir-opt vecvec4.mlir

 task 5:

-To lower this code to LLVM IR, follow these steps:
+To lower this code to LLVM IR, follow these steps: first solution:

 ```bash
 ./bin/mlir-opt --lower-affine vecvec_example.mlir -o affine_lowered.mlir